vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_3/mesh_buffers.md

 //launch a draw command to draw 3 vertices vkCmdDraw(cmd, 3, 1, 0, 0);

+	//launch a draw command to draw 3 vertices vkCmdDraw(cmd, 3, 1, 0, 0);

 	vkCmdBindPipeline(cmd, VK_PIPELINE_BIND_POINT_GRAPHICS, _meshPipeline);

+	GPUDrawPushConstants push_constants;
+	push_constants.worldMatrix = glm::mat4{1.f};
+	push_constants.vertexBuffer = rectangle.vertexBufferAddress;

-vkCmdPushConstants(cmd,_meshPipelineLayout,VK_SHADER_STAGE_VERTEX_BIT,0, sizeof(VkDeviceAddress), &rectangle.vertexBufferAddress);
+	vkCmdPushConstants(cmd,_meshPipelineLayout,VK_SHADER_STAGE_VERTEX_BIT,0, sizeof(GPUDrawPushConstants), &push_constants);
 	vkCmdBindIndexBuffer(cmd, rectangle.indexBuffer.buffer,0,VK_INDEX_TYPE_UINT32);

 	vkCmdDrawIndexed(cmd,6,1,0,0,0);

 vkCmdEndRendering(cmd);
 ```

 We bind another pipeline, this time the rectangle mesh one.

 Then, we use push-constants to upload the vertexBufferAdress to the gpu.
+For the matrix, we will be defaulting it for now until we implement mesh transformations.

 We then need to do a cmdBindIndexBuffer to bind the index buffer for graphics.
 Sadly there is no way of using device adress here, and you need to give it the VkBuffer and offsets.

 Last, we use `vkCmdDrawIndexed` to draw 2 triangles (6 indices).
 This is the same as the vkCmdDraw, but it uses the currently bound index buffer to draw meshes.

 Thats all, we now have a generic way of rendering any mesh.
-If you want, you can try to change or add triangles, or have multiple `GPUMeshBuffers` for multiple meshes.
-We will go further in there in the next chapter.

-Last thing in this chapter will be setting up blending and transparency.
+Next we will load mesh files from a GLTF in the most basic way so we can play around with fancier things than a rectangle.